-In the event of a reduction or increase of eligible individuals or available funds, describe how the Vendor will have the flexibility to reduce or expanded the scale of the CRS program as necessary.
+In the event of a reduction or increase of clients or available funds, describe and justify how the Vendor will have the flexibility to reduce or expand the scale of the service delivery system as necessary.

 D. Quality Management Plan